Units / Strata titles advice for seniors

 The strata scheme dictates what you own when you buy a strata titled lot and what is common property.
 Before buying a strata titled property, see a copy of the strata plan to check what you will own and what is common property.
 This can be determined by viewing the ground floor page of the strata plan.

-Some strata titled schemes may be restricted to occupation by ‘retired persons’ and their partners.
-A 'retired person' is defined as someone who is 55 years and over or someone retired from full-time employment.
+Some strata titled schemes may be restricted to occupation by people aged over 55 and their partners.
 If you purchase a strata unit within a scheme restricted to people over 55 years and you then decide you want to rent the property, you will need to ensure the incoming tenant meets the age eligibility criteria.

 As an owner of a strata titled property, you have a number of duties, including: